Contribution Guidelines

 • File Descriptions:

-• embedding_tei.py: This file defines and registers the microservice.
+• src/opea_embedding_microservice.py: This file defines and registers the microservice.
 It serves as the entrypoint of the Docker container.
-Refer to whisper ASR for a simple example or TGI for a more complex example that required adapting to the OpenAI API.

-• requirements.txt: This file is used by Docker to install the necessary dependencies.
+• src/requirements.txt: This file is used by Docker to install the necessary dependencies for opea component and all integrations

-• Dockerfile: Used to generate the service container image.
-Please follow naming conventions:
+• src/Dockerfile: Used to generate the service container image.

 • README.md: at minimum it should include: microservice description, build, and start commands and a curl command with expected output.

 3. Now you have created all the required files, and validated your service.
-Last step is to modify the README.md at the component level GenAIComps/comps/[microservice type] to list your new component.
+Last step is to add a src/README_[interation_type].md at the component level GenAIComps/comps/[microservice type] to list your new component.
 Now you are ready to file your PR!
-Once your PR is merged, in the next release the project release maintainers will publish the Docker Image for the same to the Docker Hub.
+Once your PR is merged, in the next release the project release maintainers will publish the Docker Image for the same to Docker Hub.

 4. After your component has been merged, you are likely interested in building an application with it, and perhaps contributing it also to OPEA!
 Please continue on to the Contribute a GenAI Example guide.

-Each of the samples in OPEA GenAIExamples are a common oft used solution.
-They each have scripts to ease deployment, and have been tested for performance and scalability with Docker compose and Kubernetes.
+Each of the samples in OPEA GenAIExamples is a commonly used solution.
+They each have scripts to ease deployment, and have been tested for performance and scalability with Docker Compose and Kubernetes.
 When contributing an example, a Docker Compose deployment is the minimum requirement.
 However, since OPEA is intended for enterprise applications, supporting Kubernetes deployment is highly encouraged.
-You can find examples for Kubernetes deployment using manifests, Helms Charts, and the GenAI Microservices Connector (GMC).
-GMC offers additional enterprise features, such as the ability to dynamically adjust pipelines on Kubernetes (e.g., switching to a different LLM on the fly, adding guardrails), composing pipeleines that include external services hosted in public cloud or on-premisees via URL, and supporting sequential, parallel and conditional flows in the pipelines.
+You can find examples for Kubernetes deployment using Helm Charts.

 • Navigate to OPEA GenAIExamples and check the catalog of examples.
 If you find one that is very similar to what you are looking for, you can contribute your variation of it to that particular example folder.
-If you are bringing a completly new application you will need to create a separate example folder.
+If you are bringing a completely new application you will need to create a separate example folder.
+We recommend submitting an RFC first in this case to the doc sub-project to discuss your new application and potentially get suggestions and collect fellow travellers.

 flowchart LR %% Colors %% classDef blue fill:#ADD8E6,stroke:#ADD8E6,stroke-width:2px,fill-opacity:0.5 classDef orange fill:#FBAA60,stroke:#ADD8E6,stroke-width:2px,fill-opacity:0.5 classDef orchid fill:#C26DBC,stroke:#ADD8E6,stroke-width:2px,fill-opacity:0.5 classDef invisible fill:transparent,stroke:transparent; style ChatQnA-MegaService stroke:#000000 %% Subgraphs %% subgraph ChatQnA-MegaService["ChatQnA-MegaService"] direction LR EM([Embedding <br>]):::blue RET([Retrieval <br>]):::blue RER([Rerank <br>]):::blue LLM([LLM <br>]):::blue end subgraph User Interface direction TB a([User Input Query]):::orchid Ingest([Ingest data]):::orchid UI([UI server<br>]):::orchid end subgraph ChatQnA GateWay direction LR invisible1[ ]:::invisible GW([ChatQnA GateWay<br>]):::orange end subgraph .
 X([OPEA Micsrservice]):::blue Y{{Open Source Service}} Z([OPEA Gateway]):::orange Z1([UI]):::orchid end TEI_RER{{Reranking service<br>}} TEI_EM{{Embedding service <br>}} VDB{{Vector DB<br><br>}} R_RET{{Retriever service <br>}} DP([Data Preparation<br>]):::blue LLM_gen{{LLM Service <br>}} %% Data Preparation flow %% Ingest data flow direction LR Ingest[Ingest data] -->|a| UI UI -->|b| DP DP <-.->|c| TEI_EM %% Questions interaction direction LR a[User Input Query] -->|1| UI UI -->|2| GW GW <==>|3| ChatQnA-MegaService EM ==>|4| RET RET ==>|5| RER RER ==>|6| LLM %% Embedding service flow direction TB EM <-.->|3'| TEI_EM RET <-.->|4'| R_RET RER <-.->|5'| TEI_RER LLM <-.->|6'| LLM_gen direction TB %% Vector DB interaction R_RET <-.->|d|VDB DP <-.->|d|VDB